 With these figures, the construction of new classrooms must still continue and be given appropriate funding.

-Due to limited school buildable spaces, these figures support the construction of High Rise School Buildings in urban centers, particularly in cities where classroom shortage is very evident and that the needed land for expansion is prohibitive.
+Due to limited school buildable spaces, these figures support the construction of High Rise School Buildings in urban centers, particularly in cities where classroom shortage is very evident and the needed land for expansion is prohibitive.